 Ludwig Haskins grew up in the environment of a photographic studio that belonged to his father, Sam Haskins.
 For reasons which are both strange and understandable, he decided never to touch a camera.
 Then one fateful day at the age of roughly 45, a design client called for help when their regular photographer was indisposed.
 The job, an agricultural operation in Portugal for Marks and Spencers, the premium UK food retailer, was a hit.
 It resulted in an instant love affair with professional photography and a fully funded mid-life photographic apprenticeship lasting several years and centered around agriculture in England, Europe and Africa.

 Ludwig, a Slade graduate, is now returning to his artistic roots and producing images purely for his own creative fulfilment.
-This blog is mainly a repository of fun images taken with whatever is the current pocket camera, right now a Canon S95 which is a marvel of miniaturised camera technology.
+This blog is mainly a repository of fun images taken with whatever is the current pocket camera, right now a Lumix GM1 which is not strictly a pocket camera – it lives in a small belt pouch – but is a marvel of miniatured serious photography.
+At the time of writing (November 2014) those seeking a true pocket camera should have a look at the new Canon G7X or, for low light, the Lumix LX100.